whoback/cs33/final/project4/README.md

 <b>Timer</b> functionality was created entirely by me.
 Users can create a new timer, edit an existing timer, use and view their existing timers, and delete any timer in their account.
 All functions from above are available via UI elements.

 Default sounds are included for use in each timer.
-Alternativley, users can provide a URL to their own mp3 or wav file.
-I validate the URL strucutre but do not check to see if the filetype conforms since `HTML AudioElements` support a large number of codecs.
+Alternatively, users can provide a URL to their own mp3 or wav file.
+I validate the URL structure but do not check to see if the filetype conforms since `HTML AudioElements` support a large number of codecs.
 I assume the use of popular filetypes like `WAV` and `mp3`

 Originally I had planned on supporting uploads and doing file edits on sounds but that proved to be much larger in scope than anticipated.

-All form validataion is done on the frontend using JavaScript.
-This is because we're using JS to fetch API call results and not acutally submitting a form.
+All form validation is done on the frontend using JavaScript.
+This is because we're using JS to fetch API call results and not actually submitting a form.

 In the instance a user tries to submit an incomplete `Timer` form I throw an `alert` with an error message.
 I chose to not replace the system alert box with anything from Bootstrap since it works so well on mobile.
 The same is true for the `window.confirm` dialog thrown when a user decides to delete a timer.

+I represent changes in work and rest intervals visually.
+Originally I had planned to have a beep sound play when an interval was over but the unpredictability of sound playback on mobile had me rethink that decision.